mountainMath/cancensus/cran-comments.md

   - Optimized text processing with pre-allocated vectors
   - Better performance for all query types and lengths

+## Testing & Quality

+- Added comprehensive test suite with **43 unit tests**
+- New `tests/testthat/` directory structure
+- All optimizations maintain 100% backward compatibility
+- No breaking changes to any function signatures or behavior
+- Added `microbenchmark` and `testthat` to Suggests

+## New features

+- Conveninece function to visualize vector hierarchy (visualize_vector_hierarchy)

+## Various small improvements

+- Improvements in warnings and messages
+- Removal of stale code
+- Optionally retain original NA data types and emit warning when data quality is poor
+- Download progress reporting and retry logic for robustness against network issues

 # cancensus 0.5.10
 - ensure that cancensus won't trigger CRAN check errors if StatCan servers are down
 - replace shorthand function with regular function definition to address CRAN note